louiskhenghao/formzk/libs/mui/README.md

 ### Snippets

-Below are some code snippets demonstrating how to utilize the registered input components within the package for quick integration and efficient usage."
+Below are some code snippets demonstrating how to utilize the registered input components within the package for quick integration and efficient usage.

 1. With `Formzk.MUI.Item`